PSPi Compute – updated October 30, 2021

 The miniUSB port powers USB devices directly from the battery when the system is powered on with a working Raspberry Pi, and it will range from 3.0v to 4.2v depending on the charge state of the battery.
 This power flows through an ideal diode, and experiences no loss in voltage.

-If a USB device needs the full 5v (which may be unlikely, none of my USB devices needed 5v) or high amperage, the round charging cable can be plugged in, and the board will pass 5v directly to the miniUSB port, which will power the USB device regardless of whether the PSPi Compute is off or on.
+If a USB device needs the full 5v (which may be unlikely, none of my USB devices needed 5v) or high amperage, the round charging cable can be plugged in, and the board will pass 5v directly to the miniUSB port, which will power the USB device regardless of whether the PSPi is off or on.

 USB Charging

-The miniUSB port is able to both send and receive power.
-When using a USB device such as a thumb drive or keyboard, the PSPi Compute will power the device using the battery (unless the round charger is plugged in, as stated previously).
-When a USB charger or other powered USB device is plugged in to the miniUSB port, the PSPi Compute will begin receiving power and charging the battery.
+The miniUSB port is able to both provide and receive power.
+When using a USB device such as a thumb drive or keyboard, the PSPi will power the device using the battery (unless the round charger is plugged in, as stated previously).
+When a USB charger or other powered USB device is plugged in to the miniUSB port, the PSPi will begin receiving power and charging the battery.

 Thermals